marcoslabourdette/marcoslabourdette/README.md

 🚀 Currently building real-world projects with:

-Event-Driven Architecture (Kafka)
+- Event-Driven Architecture (Kafka)
-Transactional Outbox Pattern
+- Transactional Outbox Pattern
-WebSockets for real-time systems
+- WebSockets (real-time systems)
-Secure APIs with JWT & RBAC
+- Secure APIs (JWT & RBAC)

 🎯 Looking for my first opportunity in IT as a Backend Developer